OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/new_location_model.md

 ![Diagramme_classe_models_location](png/Diagramme_classe_models_location.png)

 A `LocationAPI` has been created.
-It will replace the `PositionAPI`.
-For the moment, it has only 2 services:
+It could be replaced the `PositionAPI` (if you don't need move details or are remove).
+For the moment, it has only 3 services:
  - `searchLocationHistory`: gets the location history of a feature of interest.
 The history can be filtered by date.
  - `countLocations` : gets the location count of a feature of interest.
 These services only retrieve locations with associated dates(not spatial coordinates from an address).
+- `searchTargetLocations` : gets last location with geometry for a rdfType, in an extent.

 #### Ontology
 Only classes of the SOSA ontology related with had be added to the OpenSilex